 Overview

 As part of recent appropriations legislation, Members of Congress could request provisions designating an amount of funds to a particular recipient—such as a local government or nonprofit organization—for a specific project.
-Member requests directed funds for specific projects that generally would otherwise have been left to agencies' discretion.
+Members can request directed funds for specific projects that generally would otherwise have been left to agencies' discretion.
 These provisions are called "Congressionally Directed Spending" in the U.S. Senate and "Community Project Funding" in the House of Representatives.

-To help Congress oversee these funds, we have issued several resources:
+To help Congress oversee these funds, we have issued the following resources:

-- Reports describing the FY22 and FY23 provisions for which these funds were appropriated, as well as 19 reports each describing an agency’s plans for distributing and monitoring these funds;
+- Reports describing the obligation and outlays of the FY22 and FY23 provisions, an overview of the FY24 provisions, and 19 reports each describing an agency’s plans for distributing and monitoring these funds;

-- An interactive map where you can track the funds by agency, location, state, and other options, as well as data you can download; and
+- An interactive where you can track the funds by agency, location, and other options, as well as data you can download; and

 - A report that reviews a generalizable sample of the FY22 provisions, including the status of the projects and how agencies are overseeing project implementation.